ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Evaluation

-Credit has a greater dominating rate than other tasks under 95\%.
-Credit is a binary classification task with a small sample size.
-Thus, it is likely to identify ``dominating inputs'' (i.e., false positives) of \ma\ which induce identical classification outputs when paired with inputs of \mb.
-To eliminate likely false positives, saliency maps of \mb's inputs can be used to confirm if its contribution is negligible.
-Nevertheless, its dominating rate drops a lot under 99\%.
-Overall, we interpret that dominating inputs are rare in well-designed and trained models with a fair feature partition.
+Credit has a greater dominating rate at 95\%, and its ADP is higher than others.
+Credit is a binary classification task with a small sample size, and it is likely to identify ``dominating inputs'' (i.e., false positives) of \ma\ which induce identical outputs when paired with \mb's inputs.
+To eliminate false positives, saliency maps of \mb's inputs can be used to confirm if its contribution is negligible.
+Overall, we interpret that dominating inputs are rare in well-designed/trained models with a fair feature partition.
 Without an active adversary, users are unlikely to notice ADIs until a security breach.
-Nevertheless, when feature partition over two participants is unbalanced, ADIs become noticeable; see \S~\ref{subsec:eval-feature-allocation}.
+However, when feature partition over two participants is unbalanced, ADIs become noticeable; see Appendix \ref{subsec:eval-feature-allocation} for more results.